 My heart ached for the death of another Black man at the hands of gun violence.

-And with Nipsey’s death came the circulating footage of the moment it happened- this only adding to the images and videos of dead Black bodies that we’re constantly bombarded with.
-This only adding to the Black trauma that has choked us with deep fear.
+And with Nipsey’s death came the circulating footage of the moment it happened- this only adds to the images and videos of dead Black bodies that we’re constantly bombarded with.
+This only adds to the Black trauma that has choked us with deep fear.
 We see the conspiracy theories begin to pile up as a way to make sense of everything and suddenly everyone feels the same heaviness lie on their chest, serving as a reminder that this is real.

-I wondered how many of us were triggered by what we were seeing on social media or how many of us were deciding that for the sake of our mental health, we should step away from our feeds because they’re feeding into our worries, fears and anxieties.
+I wondered how many of us were triggered by what we were seeing on social media or how many of us were deciding that for the sake of our mental health, we should step away from our feeds because they’re feeding into our worries, fears, and anxieties.
 I mean, I wish I could say that I stepped away, but there seemed to be this insatiable desire to know more… to understand, ya know?

-In these moments of tragedy, we all want to grasp for something that will help us understand or lessen the pain of knowing that a light like Nipsey Hussle has been take from this earth.
-While these things aren’t inherently “bad”, they have a way of deterring us from acknowledging the trauma that exist- I mean, the frequency of Black deaths displayed in the [social] media has almost become normalized.
+In these moments of tragedy, we all want to grasp for something that will help us understand or lessen the pain of knowing that a light like Nipsey Hussle has been taken from this earth.
+While these things aren’t inherently “bad”, they have a way of deterring us from acknowledging the trauma that exists- I mean, the frequency of Black deaths displayed in the [social] media has almost become normalized.
 It shouldn’t be that way.
 It feels inescapable at this point, which is why it’s important to detach and digest in a healthy way.

 And while seeing another death can diminish a sense of hope sometimes, we must keep going.
 If anything, after diving into watching tons of interviews and reading many articles, I’ve learned that Nipsey Hussle was way more than just a rap artist.
 Nipsey Hussle was an activist, an advocate, a man walking in purpose, a true pioneer for the advancement of his community.
 He inspired the masses- talking the talk and walking the walk.

-Nipsey Hussle used his fame as a platform to fight injustice, with a high interest and understanding of the power of technology to build wealth and enact change all around.
+Nipsey Hussle used his fame as a platform to fight injustice, with high interest and understanding of the power of technology to build wealth and enact change all around.
 Saying that he gave back to his community almost feels like an understatement, from opening up a STEM center for inner-city youths to opening up a professional co-working space.
 Moreso, he didn’t harbor his knowledge and wisdom in the process of building up his community and generating wealth, it was shared without selfishness.

 What stuck with me the most was an interview he had with Forbes, where he highlighted the two things you'll need in anything you do or else you'll fold.
 Those two things: faith and discipline.